 - Inventory Manifest file should not be edited.
 This file is used internally by MyTime

-- Inventory Vendor CSV file should be completed first then Inventory Vendors SKU CSV file
+- Inventory Vendor CSV file should be completed first, followed by the Inventory Vendors SKU CSV file

 - Do not delete or rearrange any of the columns on the spreadsheet